ukduw/se-cloud-networking/day-1/README.md

 - **Translates** internet private IPs into one public IP
 - Private instances remain unreachable from the public internet

+NATs are charged per hour, while IGWs are free.

 **Architecture**
 The most common architecture is **public + private subnet architecture**.
 3-tier architecture for cloud environments: